sw00/sett.sh/content/posts/2018/08/critical-failure.md

 [^causality]: Be careful though, it's really not the [same thing](https://philosophy.stackexchange.com/questions/24170/causality-vs-implication).

-[^failure]: Like the one time I introduced a bug by refactoring someone else's story which halted an entire release on a 7+ dev team project.
-Or when pushed up private source code to my personal github in the same week that someone else got fired for the same thing.
+[^failure]: Like the one time I introduced a bug by refactoring someone else's story which halted an entire release on a massive 7+ dev squad project.
+Or when I pushed up private source code to my personal github in the same week that someone else got fired for the same thing.